 Artists by trade, the married couple of Cheri Pann and Gonzalo Duran (pictured above) have been transforming their Venice abode into a mosaic wonderland for the past two decades.
 Reminiscent of Simon Rodia’s and Antoni Gaudi’s works, the otherwise plain and ordinary 1940’s home is covered with brightly hued mosaic tiles, broken pottery and ceramics, mirror shards, and basically any type of material that can be cemented.
 The metamorphosis of 1116 Palms first began with the addition of an art studio in the backyard.
-Then came the jazzing up of the first-floor bathroom.
+Then came the face lift to the first-floor bathroom.
 Thereafter, the couple’s obsession with mosaic tiling and its whole process became evident that they set out to makeover their entire 6000+ square foot property.

 Tip: After your visit to the Mosaic Tile House, take a leisurely stroll down the street and marvel at all the other unconventional looking homes with unique curb appeal.
 After all, Venice is known for its creatives.
 And if you get hungry, grab a bite to eat at the hip and trendy Superba Food + Bread nearby on Lincoln Blvd.
 FYI, the Venice canals are only 1.5 miles away.

 Admission & Hours